7 Things You Need to Know When Choosing a Data Center Partner

 • What kind of training and technical qualifications/certifications do the site engineers have?

-• What services do they provide, for example, can they procure and install parts?
+• What services do they provide?
+For example, can they procure and install parts?

 • How can I monitor my equipment and what kind of reports can I pull?